MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 The first line shows the information of the patient, the study and the series and each child item represents a single slice of the image.

 ## Interact With Your Model
 We can now add options to interact with the *ItemModelView*.
 Open the *.script* file of your module and go to the *Commands* section.
-We add a *FieldListener* to our *selection* field.
+We add a *FieldListener* to our <field>selection</field> field.
 Whenever the user selects a different item in our view, the Python function *itemClicked* in the *FieldListener* is executed.

 {{< highlight filename="MyItemModelView.script" >}}
 ```Stan